German LNG terminal group at Brunsbuettel seeks building permission

 RWE in April signed a memorandum of understanding with an Australian firm with a view to possibly bringing solar-derived hydrogen to Europe.

-German RWE rival Uniper (UN01.DE) is separately also considering converting its coal-fired power plant site at Wilhelmshaven on the North Sea into a hydrogen hub. read more
+German RWE rival Uniper is separately also considering converting its coal-fired power plant site at Wilhelmshaven on the North Sea into a hydrogen hub.

 Our Standards: The Thomson Reuters Trust Principles.